‘Imi Na‘auao

 Hō Mai Ka Pono

-Returning to alignment with the natural world
+In alignment with the natural world

 Hui Hō Mai ka Pono